-We consider our our job a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession as opposed to a trade.
-In our field, as with any profession, we are bound by an ethical code.
+By and large, appraising a long term career.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+That's why it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
+As with any profession we have a strict ethical code.

-Crest Appraisal Services has an established track record for completing appraisals with the highest of ethics.
+Crest Appraisal Services has an established reputation for completing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers may often have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Typically the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers will frequently be obligated to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary roll is only to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must backup their work files for at least five years - something else Crest Appraisal Services diligently adheres to.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must store their work files for at least five years - something else Crest Appraisal Services takes very seriously.

-We require the highest professional integrity possible from ourselves.
+Crest Appraisal Services holds itself to the industry standards and guidelines set in place for ethics.
+We won't accept anything less from ourselves.
 Doing orders on contingency fees is not something we can consider That is, we can't agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
 We don't do that.
-Other improper practices may be defined by state law or professional societies that the appraiser belongs.
+Other unethical practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to objectively determine the home or property value.

-With Crest Appraisal Services, you can be assured of 100 percent ethical, honest service.
+With Crest Appraisal Services, you can be assured of 100 percent ethical, professional service.